charanbhc/vendor_management_system/README.md

 This README structure provides a clear guide for users to understand your project, how to set it up, and how to test it.
 Make sure to customize the content to fit your specific project requirements.

+## Running Tests
+To run the test suite for the application, follow these steps:

+1. **Activate the virtual environment** (if you're using one):
+    ```shell
+    source venv/bin/activate
+    ```

+2. **Ensure that you have all the dependencies installed**:
+    Make sure you've run the installation command:
+    ```shell
+    pip install -r requirements.txt
+    ```

+3. **Run the test suite**:
+    Use the following command in the root of the project directory:
+    ```shell
+    python manage.py test
+    ```

+    This command runs the Django test suite, which includes the tests in the `vendor_app` app as well as any other apps you've included.

+4. **Review the output**:
+    Check the console output for any test failures or errors.
+If all tests pass, you should see a message indicating that the tests completed successfully.

+If you encounter any errors, review the test cases and application code to identify and resolve the issues.

+For more information on writing and running tests in Django, see the [Django documentation](https://docs.djangoproject.com/en/stable/topics/testing/).